 If you were wondering,

-EventsConfig contains a single configuration option by default—the name of the app (“events”), and the default autofield data type.
+EventsConfig contains two configuration options by default—the name of the app (“events”), and the default autofield data type.

 Now let’s look inside the

 \myclub_root folder to see what Django has created for us:

 \events \migrations __init__.py admin.py apps.py models.py tests.py views.py

 migrationsfolder is where Django stores migrations, or changes to your database.
 There’s nothing in here you need to worry about right now.

 admin.pyis where you register your app’s models with the Django admin application.

 apps.pyis a configuration file common to all Django apps.